slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Books are like mirrors: if a fool looks in, you cannot expect a genius to look out.' -- J.K.
 Rowling*

-> *'Books say: She did this because.
-Life says: She did this.
+> *'Books say: she did this because.
+Life says: she did this.
 Books are where things are explained to you; life is where things aren’t.
 I'm not surprised some people prefer books.' -- Julian Barnes*

 > *'A library is infinity under a roof.' -- Gail Carson Levine*